In this video, we outline seven sections that you can create your cold call script around, and here is a quick summary of those sections:

 Step 4 – Pre-Qualify

 If you are cold calling, you should be trying to determine if it even makes sense to talk and the best way to do that is to ask some pre-qualifying questions.
-We break down pre-qualifying into two types of question: pain questions and current environment questions.
+We break down pre-qualifying into two types of questions: pain questions and current environment questions.

-Pain questions are question that probe to see if the prospect has any of the pain points that you can help to resolve.
+Pain questions are questions that probe to see if the prospect has any of the pain points that you can help to resolve.
 Current environment questions are questions that ask about what the prospect is currently doing in the area where you have something to sell.

 Step 5 – Share Pain Points

 In an optimum scenario, when you ask pre-qualifying questions, you identify that the prospect has some of the pain points that you can help to fix.
-If this happens, you can skip this section and start to try to close the prospect with the pain you identified being the justification for talking more.
+If this happens, you can skip this section and start to try to close the prospect with the pain you identified as being the justification for talking more.